 I want to mention other characters, but that would make this review far too long.
 Every member of the Reckoners was fantastic – they all had their quirks and unique personalities, and I loved each and every one of them (especially Cody, with his habit of changing accents and making up a family history to support the change).

 As I expected of a Brandon Sanderson book, the plot was the if-I-stop-reading-before-the-end-I’m-going-to-die-of-not-knowing-what-happens-next kind.
 A clandestine group of people – a legend in their own right – trying to kill almost unkillable super-powered Epics.
 It was amazing: a dark, suspenseful, action-packed, emotionally tense not-exactly-superhero story with an urban vibe.

 By about halfway through the book, I had everything figured out.
 I knew what was going on, what Steelheart’s weakness was, and how it would all play out.
 And I was completely wrong.
 Every single revealed secret caught me by surprise.
 Any book that can make me draw wrong conclusions is impressive, but a book that can trample them as fantastically as Steelheart did earns definite bonus points.

 Steelheart was epic (pun somewhat intended).
 I thought it was a standalone, but by the end, I realized it couldn’t be.
 There’s more Epics to kill, a few loose ends that need tying up, and the fact that I would love to spend another book in Steelheart‘s gritty urban world.
-I can’t wait to read the next book, Firefight – which doesn’t come out until September of next year, dang it!
+I can’t wait to read the next book, Firefight – which doesn’t come out until next year, dang it!